 Summer must be officially over because the college football season is set to kick off, not within a matter of days, but within just a few hours.

 Yes, the preseason classic games have been largely legislated out of business.
-But the Black Coaches Association, citing an existing television contract, will conduct one last BCA Classic Saturday night as Kansas State tangles with California at Kansas City's Arrowhead Stadium.
+But the Black Coaches Association, citing an existing television contract, will conduct one last BCA Classic Saturday night as Kansas State "hosts" California at Kansas City's Arrowhead Stadium.

 That will be just a taste, though, as the season will begin in earnest next weekend.

 Once again this year, college football will be all over the airwaves for the next four months, all the way up through the national championship game at the Sugar Bowl on Jan.
 4.

 You can consider the following as a viewer's guide for the 2003 season.
 In most cities, college fans can access as many as 12 to 15 games a weekend via a basic cable package.
 Those with access to ESPN's Game Plan package or a satellite dish can access as many as 10 more games each weekend.

 As a general rule, Notre Dame's home games will be shown nationally on NBC.
 The biggest games at SEC venues will be shown on CBS.

 ABC, which televises the season-ending Bowl Championship Series, would have to be considered the home of college football.
 The network has longstanding arrangements to televise the best games at Big Ten, Big East, ACC, Big 12, Pac-10 and Mountain West venues each week.

 If ABC is the home of college football, ESPN (and also ESPN2) have to be considered the sport's heartbeat.
 The ESPN umbrella will televise over 100 games, featuring its weekly Thursday night coverage as well as special games on Tuesdays, Wednesdays and Fridays throughout the year.
 ESPN will fill in the cracks with games from the SEC, Big Ten, Big 12, ACC, Big East, Conference USA, Mountain West, WAC and the MAC.